lokesha01hp/Dog-Breed-Identification-Using-DeepLearning/README.md

 - 10,000+ high-quality dog images
 - 120 distinct dog breeds
-- Images are labeled and split into train/validation sets
+- Images are labelled and split into train/validation sets

 ---